What is Retaliatory Eviction?

 Often, Retaliatory Eviction issues occur in situations involving residential tenancies.
 This is because residential tenants tend to be less sophisticated, possess unequal levels of bargaining power and do not have the financial resources to pursue legal recourse against a landlord.

 While less common, Retaliatory Eviction issues can and do occur in commercial tenancies.
 These retaliatory acts from a commercial landlord can cause devastating effects to a commercial tenant and their business.
-Unfortunately, the law does not protect commercial and residential tenants equally.
+Unfortunately, California real estate law does not protect commercial and residential tenants equally.

 The law assumes that commercial tenants can better protect themselves because they are usually more sophisticated business persons that possess equal levels of bargaining power as well as the financial resources to fight an aggressive and abusive landlord.
 However, these assumptions do not always match reality.
 Many times, commercial tenants and their businesses can be equally susceptible to the revengeful acts of a landlord as their residential counterparts.